99003754/c-project/1_Requirements/readme.md

 In computer science, message queues and mailboxes are software-engineering components typically used for inter-process communication (IPC).

+### Defining our system

+*In our system the communication happens between Sensor,Controller and Display modules.

+*Sensor will be continuously sending the data to Display

+*Controller ask for data needed by the display and acknowledges it

+*the communication happens with message queue as a medium with broadcast mechanism

+*The system has a Qt GUI designed that displays the Sensor and Controller Data as received .

+*Here The Sensor and Controller acts as Sender and Display acts as the Receiver.

 ## High Level Requirements